All Episodes

 It's about getting their votes.

-It's about I mean, how compassionate can it be to take people and make them dependent on government for anything?
+It's about, I mean, how compassionate can it be to take people and make them dependent on government for anything?

-How what where is the compassion in that?
+Where is the compassion in that?

-Uh John Baylor just put a press release.
+John Baylor just put a press release.

 It's not stopping him.

-He's gonna do it anyway.
+He's going to do it anyway.

 They don't care what people want.